 And reboot your machine.

-Warning: this will reset some of your plasma settings and you need to setup your widgets from scratch.
-If it doesn't fix your problem with battery widget, just rename config file back to it's original name and reboot again.
+Warning: this will reset some of your plasma settings and you need to set up your widgets from scratch.
+If it doesn't fix your problem with the battery widget, just rename the config file back to its original name and reboot again.

 sudo systemctl --user status pipewire.socket